vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEDottedRule.class/README.md

 a dotted rule is predicted if the dot is at the beginning.

-they are unique objects due to performance reasons.
+they are unique objects due to performance reasons. once a dotted rule is instantianted cannot be changed.

 rule - an instance of JERule.
-dotIndex - indicates where's the dot in the rule, ie how much has been done.
+dotIndex - indicates where's the dot in the rule, ie how much has been done. symbolAtDot - what symbol is at the right side of the dot.
+                                nil if it is final(completed).